REBELinBLUE/kube-guide/3-tutorial.md

 replicaset.apps/kuard-77d8b8d648   0         0         0       7m48s   kuard        gcr.io/kuar-demo/kuard-amd64:purple   app=kuard,pod-template-hash=77d8b8d648
 ```

-This is how Kubernetes performs zero downtime (also called blue/green or A/B) deployments.
+This is how Kubernetes performs zero downtime (also called blue-green or A/B) deployments.
 It creates a new
 *ReplicaSet*, launches a *Pod* for the new *ReplicaSet* whilst destroying a *Pod* in the old *ReplicaSet* and
 continues doing this until all *Pods* have been replaced.
 This is called the `RollingUpdate strategy`, if you
 instead wanted all *Pods* destroyed first you can set `spec.strategy.type` to `Recreate` on the *Deployment* but then